Making the Law Work for You

 A person's home is his castle. . . or at least it should be.
-A present example of a case involving this fundamental America right in which our law firm is involved concerns a group of homeowners on the Connecticut shore line, where the reality is anything but.
-In communities on the shore or on inland lakes where people come for the summer, town boards have tried to take away the rights of some homeowners to use their properties whenever they want.
-As a result homeowners robbed of their property rights have found themselves unable to enjoy their land when they want to, unable to rent their houses to other people, and unable to find financing or buyers for their property, even though they pay taxes and are good citizens.
+An example of a case involving this fundamental America right in which our law firm was recently involved concerns of a group of homeowners on the Connecticut shore line.
+In these communities, where people come for the summer, town boards enacted ordinances which took away the rights of hundreds of homeowners to use their properties whenever they wanted.
+As a result homeowners robbed of their property rights found themselves unable to enjoy their land when they wanted, unable to rent their houses to other people, and unable to find financing or buyers for their property, even though they paid taxes and were good citizens.

 These homeowners who lost their rights due to the town's unconstitutional practices hired our firm to enforce their civil rights in federal court where we were successful in obtaining a judgment from the court forcing the town to stop interfering with their property rights and return full use of their property.

 Spinella & Associates has successfully represented other similarly situated homeowners throughout the state who have been denied full use of their property.